Sylius/Sylius/docs/plugins/plugin-development-guide/index.rst

 Plugin Development Guide
 ========================

-Sylius plugins are one of the most powerful ways to extend Sylius functionality.
+Sylius plugins are one of the most powerful ways to extend Sylius functionalities.
 They're not bounded by Sylius release cycle and can be developed quicker and more effectively.
 They also allow sharing our (developers) work in an open-source community, which is not possible with regular application customizations.